sbidy/MacroMilter/README.md

 * Not based on virus heuristics (high detection rate)
 * Whitelisting
 * Creates a hashtable for already scanned files (prevents rescans)
-* Runns at the pre-queue at postfix
+* Runs at the pre-queue at postfix

 ## Dependencies
 This milter use the functionality from the oletools (https://bitbucket.org/decalage/oletools) and pymilter (https://pythonhosted.org/milter/) projects.